rapierorg/telegram-bot-swift/README.md

 bot.sendMessage(chatId, "Text") // will also work
 ```

 Currently request methods define only `required` parameters in their signatures.
-To pass `optional` parameters to these methods, use a dictionary:
+To pass `optional` parameters to these methods, a dictionary should be used:

 ```swift
 let markup = ForceReply()